Undergraduate Programs Instructor Handbook

 Photocopiers on campus have a scanning function for transmitting documents as electronic files.
 Pdf, Tiff, and Xps files can be sent from photocopiers to your email address.

 Information on Canadian copyright law and on permitted use of copyright materials at Simon Fraser University can be found online: http://www.lib.sfu.ca/help/academic-integrity/copyright/instructors

 By using custom courseware, electronic files and/or a course website (i.e. Canvas), you can alleviate the need for collecting money from your students for photocopied material.

-You will be given a code to access a photocopier.
+You will be given access to a photocopier.
 This is for the odd copies that you might need to make.
-For photocopier code, please contact Debbie Wilson (email@example.com).

 Please find a list of relevant Simon Fraser University policies below.
 Please note that this list may not cover every situation that arises when instructing or assisting for a course.
 All SFU policies can be viewed in full on the University’s Policy Gazette webpage: